 Terminal 2 is Delta’s domestic terminal with 16 gates.
 The original Terminal 2 gates are today integrated into Terminal 4’s expanded footprint, with the physical building replaced by the 150,000-square-foot expansion that brought Concourse A and Concourse B to their current configurations.

-The Three Delta Lounges At JFK Terminal 4 And What Actually Gets You Through The Door
+The Three Delta Lounges at JFK Terminal 4 And What Actually Gets You Through the Door

 The most important practical information for any Delta passenger at JFK Terminal 4 in 2026 is that the terminal contains three distinct lounge products — the Delta One Lounge, the Concourse B Sky Club, and the Concourse A Sky Club — which are not interchangeable, do not share access rules, and cannot all be entered with the same credentials.